Lesterpjacob/Python/README.md

 # Python

 Flcc Python Course

-HI IM JAKE!!!
+HI IM JAKE

-The Cake is a lie!!
+The Cake is a lie